Whiteknight/whiteknight.github.com/drafts/sub_problems.md

-I've started work on trying to add multiple dispatch support to Winxed.
-The patch is going along surprisingly well, and I should have a pull request opened up for NotFound to review before the 3.7 release.
-I don't know if he will have time to review and merge it before then, but I want to have it available in any case.
-The current patch doesn't offer all the flexibility and power that the Parrot version of it does, but it does get the basics in place for us to expand upon later.

 As a Winxed user, I haven't made a heck of a lot of use of Parrot's MMD features.
 I've used it in NQP, but the details are sufficiently abstracted in that language that you don't really get the feel for what is occuring at the